-- To acquire practical knowledge in numerous diagnostic tests and procedures used in the microbiology laboratory. - To understand the importance of diagnostic procedures and gain skills related to the laboratory experiments. - To learn the techniques pertaining to amplification of biological molecules - To provide hands-on experience to determine microorganisms in clinical samples - To understand the importance of diagnostic procedures and gain skills related to the laboratory experiments. - It helps the students to study the advanced laboratory diagnosis procedures.
+- To acquire practical knowledge in numerous diagnostic tests and procedures used in themicrobiology laboratory. - To understand the importance of diagnostic procedures and gain skills related to the laboratory experiments. - To learn the techniques pertaining to amplification of biological molecules - To provide hands-on experience to determine microorganisms in clinical samples - To understand the importance of diagnostic procedures and gain skills related to the laboratory experiments. - It helps the students to study the advanced laboratory diagnosis procedures.

-- 1. This course provides the current medical aspects on the clinical diagnosis of infection providing the combined treatment of bacteriology and virology. - 2.
-It will also provide opportunities for a student to develop diagnostic skills in microbiology, including the practical application and interpretation of laboratory tests for the diagnosis of infectious diseases. - 3.
-It will also provide opportunities for a student to develop diagnostic skills in microbiology, including the practical application and interpretation of laboratory tests for the diagnosis of infectious diseases. - 4.
-The significance of bacterial genetic variation (in drug resistance, pathogenesis or virulence and variation, diagnosis, and vaccination), and manipulation of cloned DNA. - 5.
-To know the Virulence of bacteria, bacterial virulence factors and their regulation. - 6.
-To understand drug resistance, drug-bacteria relationship, clinical implications, and prevention
+COs Course Outcomes Blooms Level CO1 This course provides the current medical aspects on the clinical Understand diagnosis of infection providing the combined treatment of bacteriology and virology.
+CO2 It will also provide opportunities for a student to develop Apply diagnostic skills in microbiology, including the practical application and interpretation of laboratory tests for the diagnosis of infectious diseases.
+CO3 It will also provide opportunities to understand the student about Apply the morphology, pathogenesis and lab diagnosis of pathogenic bacteria CO4 The significance of bacterial genetic variation (in drug resistance, Analyze pathogenesis or virulence and variation, diagnosis, and vaccination), and manipulation of cloned DNA.
+CO5 To know the Virulence of bacteria, bacterial virulence factors Analyze and their regulation.
+CO6 To understand drug resistance, drug-bacteria relationship, clinical Understand implications, and prevention